dkapanidis/zero-downtime-tutorial/docs/03-run-status-page.md

 > Status Page is prebuilt on [Docker Hub](https://hub.docker.com/r/spiddy/statuspage/)

-Open [http://localhost:9000](http://localhost:9000) on a browser, the status page will show the percentage of correct reponses from google.com in a graph.
+Open [http://localhost:9000](http://localhost:9000) on a browser, the status page will show the percentage of correct responses from google.com in a graph.

 Clean up the running instance